DhyanShah22/ResearchGPT/Readme.md

 🚀 ResearchGPT 🔬🤖
 Unlock the Power of AI for Research Papers!

-(Optional: Add a banner image for better appeal)

 🌟 Introduction
 ResearchGPT is an advanced AI-powered research assistant that allows users to upload research papers (PDFs) and interact with them through a conversational AI.
 It leverages Google Gemini AI for intelligent responses while utilizing vector storage with FAISS for document retrieval, ensuring contextually relevant answers.